Advanced Patch

 4. If you combine Whitelists and Blacklists, only patches that are at least on one Whitelist and NOT on one Blacklist will be deployed.

-Create a new rule by clicking on Add new Rule
+Create a new rule by clicking on Add new Rule.

-1. Enter a self-explanatory name
+1. Enter a name

 4. Enter a description